London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 Most Realtors Think Their Role Is To Solve Problems.
 Outstanding Realtors Create Value.

-If you spend enough time in the real estate industry, you start to hear the same advice repeated so often that it becomes unquestioned dogma.
-One of the most pervasive—and surprisingly limiting—ideas is that a Realtor’s primary job is to "solve customer problems."
+If you spend enough time in the real estate industry, you start to hear the same advice repeated until it becomes unquestioned dogma.

 Read